nikushx/AlexaUrbanDictionaryWOTD/README.md

 Amazon Echo/Alexa will tell you the Urban Dictionary word of the day.

-Not available to the public yet.
-Will update if accepted to the Amazon Alexa store.
+# Rejected from the Alexa Store for crude content :(